ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

   do not carry HTTP content.
 A future extension MAY define a new capsule type to carry HTTP content.

-Since the Capsule Protocol only applies to definitions of new HTTP Upgrade Tokens, in HTTP/2 and HTTP/3 it can only be used with the CONNECT method.
+The Capsule Protocol only applies to definitions of new HTTP Upgrade Tokens;
+thus, in HTTP/2 and HTTP/3, it can only be used with the CONNECT method.
 Therefore, once both endpoints agree to use the Capsule Protocol, the frame usage requirements of the stream change as specified in {{Section 8.5 of H2}}
 and {{Section 4.2 of H3}}.